 A project of work to supply motorhome and campervan visitors to Central Hawke's Bay with convenient, safe environmental friendly effluent waste disposal sites.

-The aim of the project is to install a caravan/motorhome dump station or stations within the Central Hawkes Bay area to service those travelling to/through the district and to provide a service that enhances Central Hawkes Bay’s reputation as a fantastic tourist destination.
+The aim of this project was to install a motor caravan dump station within the Central Hawkes Bay area to service those travelling to/through the district and to provide a service that enhances Central Hawke's Bay’s reputation as a fantastic tourist destination.

-This project has the potential to provide a meaningful impact to a significant amount of both travellers and residents through enhanced service availability and opportunities for economic growth.
+This project provides a meaningful impact to a significant amount of both travellers and residents through enhanced service availability and opportunities for economic growth.

 What does a Dump Station do?